apollographql/apollo-server/docs/source/requests.md

 ---
 title: Sending requests
 order: 203
-description: How to send requests to GraphQL Server
+description: How to send requests to Apollo Server
 ---

-GraphQL server accepts both GET and POST requests.
+Apollo Server accepts both GET and POST requests.

 <h2 id="postRequests">POST requests</h2>

-GraphQL Server accepts POST requests with a JSON body.
+Apollo Server accepts POST requests with a JSON body.
 A valid request must contain either a `query` or an `operationName` (or both, in case of a named query), and may include `variables.` Here's an example for a valid body of a post request:

 ```js
 {